SR-MEiTY/Speaker_Recognition2/README.md

 Instructions to run the web app using Flask Server.

  1.Install Virtualenv and mkvirtualenv

+ for windows:pip install virtualenvwrapper-win

+ for Linux:pip install virtaulwrapper

  2.Create and activate the environment of wavlM model using following source env/bin/activate